Resources

 Miscellaneous resources

-Voices in resilience – Podcast on the prevention of natural disasters and the resilience of populations
+Voices in resilience - Podcast on natural disaster prevention and population resilience.

-Meteo Tsunami – NOAA.
-Podcast on the formation of tsunamis of meteorological origin.
+Meteo Tsunami - Podcast on formation of the tsunamis.
+NOAA.
 (English)

-Preparation for and response to hurricane– NOAA.
-Podcast on preparing for hurricanes.
-(English)
+Preparation for and response to hurricane- Podcast on preparation for the hurricanes.
+NOAA ( English).

 La Soufrière of Yesterday and Today